jrandj/redhat/README.md

 1. Task 1

-	* Run the following commands:
+	* Run the following commands on the control node:
  		```shell
 		vi /etc/ansible/ansible/hosts # add the below
 		# [dev]